Ayaabudagar/TaskMaster2/README.md

 assert that important UI elements are displayed on the page tap on a task, and assert that the resulting activity displays the name of that task edit the user’s username, and assert that it says the correct thing on the homepage

+## lab 32
+Tasks Are Cloudy
+Using the amplify add api command, create a Task resource that replicates our existing Task schema.
+Update all references to the Task data to instead use AWS Amplify to access your data in DynamoDB instead of in Room.

+Add Task Form
+Modify your Add Task form to save the data entered in as a Task to DynamoDB.

+Homepage
+Refactor your homepage’s RecyclerView to display all Task entities in DynamoDB.

+## lab 36
+User Login
+Add Cognito to your Amplify setup.
+Add in user login and sign up flows to your application, using Cognito’s pre-built UI as appropriate.
+Display the logged in user’s username somewhere relevant in your app.

+User Logout
+Allow users to log out of your application.